 "Fiddler" premiered in 1964 and became the first Broadway show to enjoy over 3,000 performances.
 The original production was decorated with nine Tony Awards (including honors for best musical, score, book, direction and choreography) and spawned several successful revivals and tours, and a 1971 film.
 Many memorable songs, including "Tradition," "Matchmaker," and "Sunrise, Sunset" have en tered the standard repertory.

 Based on the stories of Yiddish author Sholem Aleichem, the "Fiddler" story is set in 1905 Russia, depicting patriarch Tevye, a milk man who endeavors to maintain the integrity of Jewish traditions and secure promising futures for his five daughters, in the face of looming anti-Semitic violence and the creeping influences of modernity.
-But in its depiction of family ties, the pressures of assimilation and the hope for renewal, it tells a story that transcends the very specific historic milieu in which it is set.

 "The Japanese responded to the show in a way that was huge and they felt it was very Japanese in style," says La Rosa, who has acted in several productions and international tours, including both German and Yiddish-language adaptations.
 He's made himself into a "Fiddler" expert, directing or choreographing over a dozen productions and making a point to preserve the original choreography by legendary director/choreographer Jerome Robbins, which itself was steeped in historical research and reflected folk traditions appropriate to the time of the story.

 Oscar received his Tony nod for his portrayal of Franz Liebkind in "The Producers."
 When actor Nathan Lane eventually left that production, Oscar shifted to the lead role of Max Bialystock.
 He similarly took over that role from Lane in the play's original West End run, and originated it in a successful Las Vegas production.